 Everyone hates hipsters.
-Yet we can’t stop buying iconic “hipster” accessories, like fixed-gear bikes, vinyl records, and Buddy Holly glasses.
-As these products are adopted by everyone from investment bankers to organic farmers, our hostility towards the elusive hipster grows.
+Yet we won’t stop buying iconic “hipster” accessories, like fixed-gear bikes, vinyl records, and Buddy Holly glasses.
+As these products are adopted by everyone from investment bankers to organic farmers, hostility towards the elusive hipster grows.
 After all, he killed authenticity and watered down the counterculture, right?

 The real reason hipsters are so easy to vilify, and impossible to identify with, is that they never existed in the first place.
 The hipster, as we know it, is just an aesthetic disseminated by marketers, a visual style advertised as full-fledged ideology.
 But the model for this insidious campaign actually came from the first American subculture repackaged by the media: the Beat generation.